National Hispanic Heritage Month

 Building Stronger Hispanic and Latino Communities

-These data can be used by policymakers, funders, advocates and other leaders to increase awareness and support for Hispanic or Latino children and families, build stronger communities and ensure that they have equitable access to the opportunities and resources needed to thrive.
+Policymakers, funders, advocates and other leaders can use these data to increase awareness and support for Hispanic or Latino children and families, strengthen programs and policies and ensure that they have equitable access to the opportunities and resources needed to thrive.
 Evidence-based examples to provide a path to success include:

-• maintaining and strengthening safety net programs, like the child tax credit and food and housing assistance;
+• Strengthening other safety net programs, like food and housing assistance;

-• ensuring that all families have access to high-quality, affordable health insurance and health care; and
+• Ensuring that all families have access to high-quality, affordable health insurance and health care, e.g., expanding Medicaid coverage; and

-• maximizing two-generation community approaches that improve the quality of schools for kids — particularly in low-income communities — and help parents with their own education, job skills and other needs.
+• Maximizing two-generation community approaches that improve the quality of child care and schools for kids — particularly in low-income communities — and help parents with their own education, job skills and other needs.

 Explore More Resources Related to Hispanic and Latino Children and Youth

-Sign Up For Our Newsletters To Get The Latest Data and Resources
+Sign Up For Our Newsletters To Get The Latest Data and Resource

 Popular Posts